Try Edible Flowers in Your Next Culinary Creation.

 Uses: Lemonade, cake decorations, yogurt topping, dessert topping, candy and loads more.

-Cautions: Again…DO NOT EAT African Violets!
-African Violets are an ornamental houseplant with fuzzy leaves and yellow pistils and are not to be eaten.
+Cautions: Again… DO NOT EAT African Violets!
+African Violets are an ornamental houseplant with fuzzy leaves and yellow pistils are are not to be eaten.

 In Summary

 These are just 12 of the many flowers out there that can be used in cooking.
-Remember to start with small quantities and then slowly add more until you achieve the taste you want as the intense flavor of many flowers can become overpowering really fast!
+Remember to start with small quantities and then slowly add more until you achieve the taste you want – the intense flavor of many flowers can become overpowering really fast!

-I hate to be a nag but…Never eat any flowers that you get at the floral department in the grocery store or from commercial florists.
+I hate to be a nag but… Never eat any flowers that you get at the floral department in the grocery store or from commercial florists.
 This is because the majority – if not all – are grown using pesticides.
-Never eat flowers picked from the roadside, a park, or any flowers that you cannot confirm as pesticide-free.
+They were grown for their beauty, not for eating.
+Also, never eat flowers picked from the roadside, a park, or any flowers that you cannot confirm as pesticide-free.